ILL-DIE-TRYING/phph1/README.md

 There is currently 63 available methods.

-Everything should be validated and safe but I need to go back through and validate my own code for safety UPDATE 2022-5-9: Everything is validated as best as I can test it.
+UPDATE 2022-5-25: Everything is validated as best as I can test it.
 Drive it like you stole it!

 # REQUIREMENTS